 - We’re carbohydrate-deficient.
 Technically, the body can make carbohydrate from protein and fat.
 But it takes longer.
 Ask an athlete who has tried to limit carbs – energy levels are dramatically decreased.

 - We’re insulin resistant and making the wrong choices.
 This reason still needs to be elucidated, but it does appear that some people crave carbs because their bodies don’t handle the types they eat well.
-Note the emphasis on type of carbohydrates.
-It’s not the whole grains, fruits and starchy vegetables that set us up in this instance; it’s the sweet and/or low-fiber sources eaten in excess.
+Note the emphasis on type.
+It’s not the whole grains, fruits and starchy vegetables that set us up in this instance; it’s the very sweet and/or low-fiber sources eaten in excess.

 Solving Carbohydrate Cravings

 The solution is relatively simple although we realize putting it into action takes intent because it means changing behaviors.
-It’s the basic eating plan we’ve been promoting for 37 years:
+It’s the basic eating plan we’ve been promoting since we were founded in 1973:

-- Eat well balanced – that means a balance of protein foods; vegetables, fruits, whole grains and starchy vegetables (which include plenty of fiber), and healthy fats most of the time.
+- Eat well balanced – that means eating at most meals and snacks a balance of protein foods, vegetables, fruits, whole grains and starchy vegetables (which include plenty of fiber), and healthy fats.

 - Eat what you like – to avoid the diet deprivation that can trip us up.
-If this is confusing because of the previous point, read our FitBriefing article on “Redefining Healthy Eating“
+If this is confusing because of the previous point, read our FitBriefing “Redefining Healthy Eating.“

-For a more in-depth discussion about cravings, see our FitBriefing article on ”Coping and Managing with Food Cravings.”
+For a more in-depth discussion about cravings, see our FitBriefing “Coping and Managing with Food Cravings.”